CD/FW SCHOOL TEACHER/FACULTY BIOS

 CD/FW Company Member and Faculty Member

-Sarah Newton is a Summa Cum Laude graduate of Sam Houston State University, where she holds a Bachelor’s of Fine Arts in Dance.
-She is currently a Master’s of Fine Arts candidate at Texas Woman's University (anticipated graduation May 2008).
-Sarah is a member of Out On a Limb Dance, and has also performed professionally with the Kista Tucker Dance Company, and MAMandSCHLECTE Dance, including appearances on the Barefoot Brigade Dance Festival and The NOTcracker.
-Sarah is a well-seasoned performer with credits including a solo choreographed by Dr. Linda Caldwell that was performed at the University of Wisconsin, Madison.
-She toured New Zealand with the Pickwick Players (a youth theatre troupe offered by audition only) in the lead role of “The Hundred Dresses.”
-She is certified to teach mat Pilates, and her dance training includes study at the American Dance Festival.
-She has taught modern dance, creative movement, ballet, jazz, body conditioning, and dance fitness (salsacise, dancercise) to students of all ages.
-She also teaches dance for Texas Woman's University Office of Life Long Learning.
-This is her first season as a faculty member for CD/FW.
+Entering her third season as a faculty member for CD/FW and her fourth season performing with the CD/FW company, Sarah also serves as an adjunct faculty member for the TCU School for Classical & Contemporary Dance.
+Sarah holds a Master’s of Fine Arts degree from Texas Woman’s University and is a Summa Cum Laude graduate of Sam Houston State University, where she holds a Bachelor’s of Fine Arts in Dance.
+In addition to performing with CD/FW, Sarah is a member of Out On a Limb Dance Company, and has also performed professionally with the Kista Tucker Dance Company, Satellite-Dance, and MAMandSCHLECTE Dance, including appearances on the Barefoot Brigade Dance Festival and The NOTcracker.
+She is a well-seasoned performer with credits including a solo choreographed by Dr. Linda Caldwell that was performed at the University of Wisconsin, Madison.
+She toured New Zealand with the Pickwick Players (a youth theatre troupe offered by audition only) in the lead role of "The Hundred Dresses."
+Sarah is certified to teach mat and equipment Pilates through Balanced Body University, and her dance training includes study at the American Dance Festival.
+She has taught modern dance, hip-hop, creative movement, ballet, jazz, tap, body conditioning, and dance fitness (salsacise, dancercise) to students of all ages.